MozillaHive/hive-contributor-guide/why_a_learning_network/hive_vision_and_goals.md

 For more on these goals see [Hive Learning Networks’ Vision, Goals and Conditions for Impact](http://hivenyc.org/2014/07/10/hive-learning-networks-vision-goals-and-conditions-for-impact/).

-## Making the Web
+## Citizens of the Web

-As part of its mission to promote openness, opportunity and innovation, Mozilla shepherds Hive Learning Networks as a global community of educators and mentors empowering each other to learn, teach and make the web.
+As part of its mission to stimulate openness and innovation, Mozilla shepherds Hive Learning Networks as a global community of people empowering each other to unlock opportunity in the digital world.
 Hive NYC acts as a local delivery mechanism for this ambitious movement, making and testing tools and practices in collaboration with stakeholders throughout the city.

-As the flagship program in the Hive learning networks ecosystem, Hive NYC is a model for others hoping to build similar communities of practice for connected learning and web literacy in cities around the world.
+As the flagship program in the Hive Learning Networks ecosystem, Hive NYC is a model for others hoping to build similar communities of practice.

-Members have access to a range of services and supports, including various communication channels, Mozilla's educational technology products and expertise, technical and social platforms that advance collective learning and innovation, supported routes to funding options, brokered connections to fellow organizations, dedicated consultation and more.